 Outside of work Ken enjoys a variety of activities with friends and family, including fishing, camping, hiking, backpacking, cooking and motorcycle riding.
 He builds computers as a hobby and currently has 50+ systems in the homes of friends, relatives and neighbors.

 Krysta Thornton has nearly 10 years of work experience in the intersection environmental health and communications.
 She has worked for diverse public health and environmental nonprofit organizations around the country.
 She has a passion for transparent environmental health communication that is accessible to everyone regardless of educational background.
 She has a strong background in content strategy, information architecture, environmental health, community organizing, and advocacy.
 In 2017, her team was the recipient of a HUD award – one of only four recipients across the country.

-Brittney brings a background in conservation biology with several years of outreach and environmental compliance experience.
-Prior to PPRC, she worked for an environmental consulting firm in the Bay Area, where she trained crews working in sensitive habitats and monitored public utilities projects for compliance with air, waste and stormwater regulations.
-She has conducted several seasons of wildlife surveys (the majority focused on birds), managed a nesting bird database and broke a 25 year record for the most raptors banded and released in a day at Golden Gate Raptor Observatory.
+Prior to PPRC, Brittney worked for an environmental consulting firm, training crews and monitoring public utilities projects for compliance with air, waste and stormwater regulations.
+She also conducted several seasons of bird surveys.
 She holds a B.S. in Conservation and Resource Studies from U.C.
 Berkeley.

 Clayton is an award-winning clean water industry professional with over 21 years of pollution control and water treatment experience and helped start the Regional Preferred Pumper Program.
 He was the SC Manager at CWS for 30 years, and retired in October, 2017.
 His current role is board chair for the Pacific Northwest Source Control Training Association.
 He demonstrates innovative leadership, team building and coaching skills with the ability to motivate staff incorporating holistic and collaborative communication.
 Clayton has proven program and project management skills with demonstrated capacity to drive projects to successful completion.
 He is responsible for numerous process improvements resulting in significant resource and capital savings and is active in several industry associations.